-- f.
-Purchasing or disposing of a piece of equipment with an acquisition cost of \$5000 or more, when not included in the proposal; - g.
-Travel outside the United States and its territories or unanticipated out-of-state travel not in the approved budget; - Changing the amount claimed for indirect costs in excess of the approved budget (Federal and matching funds); - i.
-Use of the SBA logo on any social media sites or services; - j.
-Use of Project funds for minor renovations of an existing facility; - k.
-Establishing or reorganizing a legal entity;
+- Purchasing or disposing of a piece of equipment with an acquisition cost of \$5000 or more, when not included in the proposal; - g.
+When taking any action not included in the proposal; - h.
+Travel outside the United States and its territories or unanticipated out-of-state travel not in the approved budget; - Changing the amount claimed for indirect costs in excess of the approved budget (Federal and matching funds); - j.
+Use of the "Powered by SBA" logo on any social media sites or services other than the SBDC project website: - k.
+Use of Project funds for minor renovations of an existing facility; - I. Establishing or reorganizing a legal entity;